-Apple started to sell the iMac Pro in December 2017 - more than two years ago, but it first introduced the iMac Pro at WWDC 2017.
-Three years on - and with the arrival of the Mac Pro in December 2019 - you might be thinking that the iMac Pro has been forgotten - or even worse: that Apple might discontinue the iMac Pro!
+Apple started to sell the iMac Pro in December 2017, more than three years ago, and first introduced it at WWDC 2017.
+You might be thinking that the iMac Pro has been forgotten or is being discontinued.

 The iMac Pro was the first new creative pro-focused product to arrive after Apple's admission in April 2017 that it had let its dedication to creative pros slide.
 The company promised that it would launch an iMac Pro that year, and then later on a Mac Pro and a dedicated display.

 The iMac Pro arrived at the end of 2017 and it was an impressive beast.
 It originally offered Intel's Xeon W processors (8-cores as standard, but up to 18-cores), (32GB RAM as standard, up to 256GB) and better graphics (Radeon Pro Vega 56 as standard).
 Apple later discontinued the entry level model and replaced it with the 10-core model.
 The iMac Pro price starts at £4,899/$4,999.

 However, as impressive as the iMac Pro was when it launched back in 2017, since its arrival the standard iMac has become even more powerful - closing the gap between the standard and pro machines.

 While the iMac was nipping at the iMac Pro's tail from one side the Mac Pro was at the other end.
 The Mac Pro starts at £5,499/$5,999 - which isn't that different to the price of the iMac Pro (from £4,999/$4,999) - although the latter does at least include a display.

 On that basis, is there even any need for the iMac Pro?
 We think there is.
 The iMac Pro caters for a group of people who need the ultimate machine, but don't need the Mac Pro.